-Add a 3-inch-thick layer of mulch around trees, especially those younger than 10 years old, to help the soil retain moisture and suppress weeds.
-But take care: Create a donut of mulch around the tree.
-Mulch piled up against the trunk can generate heat and moisture and become an incubator for disease.
+Mulch: Add a 2-3 inch layer of mulch around trees, especially those under 10 years old.
+Mulch helps the soil retain moisture, provides nutrients to the tree, and suppresses weeds.
+But take care: Create a donut of mulch around the tree by leaving a 2-3 inch gap away from the base of the trunk.
+Mulch piled up against the trunk can cause the bark to rot.

-Although winter is the ideal time to prune, spring is a good time to remove any dead, damaged or broken branches.
-Not sure if a branch is dead?
-Wait for the tree to leaf out and you’ll see which ones are ready to come down.
+Prune: Although winter is the dieal time to prune, you can still remove any dead, damaged, or diseased branches at this time.
+Not sure a branch is dead?
+Wait for the tree to leaf out fully and you’ll see which ones are ready to come down.

-Look for cracks and crevices, oozing, fungal growth and missing bark on the trunk.
-Look for rabbit or vole damage.
-If you spot something that makes you nervous, contact a certified arborist.
+Inspect: Look for cracks, oozes, fungal growth, and missing bark on trunk.
+If you spot something that you’re uncertain of, contact a certified arborist.